prathmeshbijjargi/curly-spoon-docker/README.md

 # curly-spoon-docker
-This is a docker file project - with Php, Nginx, Mongo.
+This is a docker file project - with Php7.2, Nginx, Mongo.